tiendungid1/API_Of_Schat_App/web-socket/README.md

 ## Dependent events

-Client will emit these events only when certain server emit certain events.
+Client will emit these events only when server emit certain events.

 ### Join new socket room: